whizpalsdeveloper/react_health_at_home/README.md

 # Health At Home TV UI

-React + TypeScript + Vite application optimized for LG webOS TVs.
+React + JavaScript + Vite application optimized for LG webOS TVs.
 The app targets 1280×720 resolution, uses `HashRouter`, and is packaged via the LG `ares-cli`.

 ## Requirements